hugokernel/esphome-water-meter/README.md

 * Current consumption: Indicates the instantaneous consumption.
 * Last consumption: Indicates the last consumption (the measurement continues as long as the meter is running without interruption for more than 5 minutes).

+## Updates

+### 2024-01-15

+* Updated using `pulse_meter` integration (used for several months with much better accuracy)
+* Removed parts not directly related to water consumption measurement (led, temperature measurement)
+* Having changed my meter, I no longer intend to designate a suitable support for the Sensu R-315 meter.

 ## Setup

 First, you need to set the `pulse_gpio` used as input: